ukrmaxim/magic_ball/README.md

 Quick start
 -
-On command line, go to the directory, where you unpacked the archive and type in the following commands:
+On command line/terminal, go to the directory, where you unpacked the archive and type in the following commands:

 `ruby magic_8ball.rb`